The comparison seems to be an unfortunate part of our daily lives — especially now social media is on the scene.

 Take a look through your own social media profile, are you honest about what life is really like?

 It’s not just social media you need to be wary of.
 You shouldn’t compare yourself to other mothers in real life, either.
-You should know yourself just how different a child can be on a good or a bad day, and the same goes for your mothering skills.
+You should know just how different a child can be on a good or a bad day, and the same goes for your mothering skills.
 Some days, you look like an idyllic family from a 1950s family show, and other days, erm, you don’t.
-You might look across at the carefree and beautiful mama at the park, heartily laughing with her adorably dressed and well behaved kids — but remember — she’s just having a good day today.
+You might look across at the carefree and beautiful mama at the park, heartily laughing with her adorably dressed and well-behaved kids — but remember — she’s just having a good day today.
 Who knows what happened yesterday?
-She may have locked in the bathroom, crying and binge eating oreos just to get a few minutes peace while her feral kids ransacked the house.
+She may have locked in the bathroom, crying, and binge-eating Oreos just to get a few minutes of peace while her feral kids ransacked the house.
 You can’t base reality on a snapshot.

 Don’t Create A Lose-Lose Situation

 Comparing yourself to other mothers is a lose-lose situation.
 You’re not other mothers.
 You’re you.
-You have your own unique set of circumstances, experience, knowledge and ideals which make you the parent you are today.
-You have different priorities, different support systems and different to-do lists.
+You have your own unique set of circumstances, experience, knowledge, and ideas that make you the parent you are today.
+You have different priorities, different support systems, and different to-do lists.
 You’re not them, and they’re not you.
 You might be staring at them wishing you could be more like them, whilst they stare back thinking the same thing about you.

 Wouldn’t it be great if all the mamas in the world promised to stop comparing and competing with each other?
 Wouldn’t it be great if instead of feeling jealous of your friend’s achievements, you could truly celebrate them with her?
 What if you could look at the wonder of other women without feeling a shadow cast over your own life?